 Registration and Healthy Kick-Start Breakfast with Sponsors and Exhibitors

-The Future of Health Care and Wellness Plans
+The Future is Here! – Legal Update on Health Care and Wellness Plans

 Sherry Porter, Partner, Wyatt Tarrant & Combs

 Doug McSwain, Partner, Wyatt Tarrant & Combs

 Employer-sponsored health and wellness plans have been impacted by many regulatory changes and litigation since the enactment of the Patient Protection and Affordable Care Act in 2010.
 The Biden Administration overturned many Trump Administration policies which has impacted many health and wellness plans.
 In this session, we will discuss the transition from Obamacare to Trumpcare to Bidencare along with an overview of litigation so that you are up to date on the laws that apply to your health and wellness plans.
 We will provide insight into pending litigation and proposed legislation that may impact your health and wellness programs.